llm

 As you've probably noticed, almost every well-known LLM manufacturer presents both small and large models, and most models have achieved remarkable uniformity in technical capabilities and performance over the last year.

-Since the capabilities of the models are comparable, Glib suggests taking into account some more factors.
+Since the capabilities of the models are comparable, Glib suggests taking into account some other factors.

 Existing infrastructure.
 If a business already uses a specific cloud provider (e.g., Azure, AWS, Google Cloud), selecting the LLM service from the same platform ensures easier integration.
 Besides, keeping all data flow within the same cloud infrastructure without exposure to the public Internet is essential for data-sensitive applications.

 Local deployment possibility.
-Not only for security reasons but also for fine-tuning if a provider doesn’t offer cloud-based fine-tuning services.
+This is required not only for security reasons but also for fine-tuning if a provider doesn’t offer cloud-based fine-tuning services.

 Streaming or token-by-token decoding allows users to see each word as it's generated in real time.
 This feature is important for conversational applications where instant feedback enhances the user experience.
 Many LLMs, including GPT, Claude, and Gemini, have streaming, but smaller LLMs often lack this functionality and deliver responses as a single output.